corda/corda-ansible/README.md

 # corda-ansible

 ## Description
-This role provides a minimal set of steps required to install Corda on a Linux machine (currently tested only with Ubuntu) along with all necessary templates and an example inventory file (in the *hosts* file).
+This role provides a minimal set of steps required to install Corda on a Linux machine (currently tested only with Ubuntu and CentOS) along with all necessary templates and an example inventory file (in the *hosts* file).

 ## Simple Usage

-- For a sensible scenario install at least 3 Ubuntu 16.04 virtual or physical servers.
+- For a sensible scenario install at least 3 Ubuntu 16.04 or CentOS 7 virtual or physical servers.
 - Modify the **hosts** file and fill it with valid information about *city* (just for location on a node on network map), *legal node name* (for *network map*), *email address* and node *role*.
 This information is going to be used by Ansible to create a valid *node.conf* file.
 - run `ansible-playbook -i hosts corda.yml`